 " Skin is often the first organ in our body that shows the signs of ageing."

-Skin is the largest organ in our body that acts as a barrier between us and the external environment.
-As part of the body's defense mechanism, skin is our first layer of protection against extreme temperatures, harmful elements and pathogens.
+As the largest organ in our body, skin acts as a barrier between us and the external environment.
+Our skin protects our body from extreme temperatures, harmful elements and pathogens.

 Skin Ageing Process